-I am an illiterate when it comes to the Muslim world, but I think than we have to consider their lives on a double point of view: a critical one and an understanding one.
+I am illiterate when it comes to the Muslim world, but I think that we have to consider their lives from a double point of view: a critical one and an understanding one.

 You can clearly see who prefers what, as you see women dressed totally in black, only showing her eyes, and women with more “western” clothes, with the scarf not totally covering their heads, and wearing make-up.
 Unfortunately, sometimes they’re reprehended for that.

 As in many places, there are no bad persons, but there may be bad governments and reproachable living conditions.
 However, Iran as a country and its people are delightful, the Persian region offers infinite possibilities and routes to discover a country rich in culture and excellent people.